blazelibs/sqlalchemy-validation/readme.rst

             ('inactive', 'Inactive'),
             ('moved', 'Moved'),
         )
-        # will validate nullability & length of string types
+        # will validate nullability and string types
         val.validates_constraints()
         val.validates_one_of('status', [k for k, v in STATUS_CHOICES])